Starting point rate

 * Example of weighted by payroll - if a business includes electrical and HVAC repairs, with 70 per cent of payroll going to HVAC services staff and 30 per cent to electrical staff, the 2019 rate group rates would be weighted 70/30 to create a single starting point rate.

-Your business will be assigned a starting point rate and projected premium rate based on previous rates, claims experience, size of business, NAICS classification and whether or not they were in an experience rating program previously, to determine the 2020 premium rate they will pay.
+To determine the 2020 premium rate, businesses will be assigned a starting point rate and projected premium rate based on previous rates, claims experience, size of business, NAICS classification and whether or not they were previously in an experience rating program.

 The projected premium rate will provide businesses with the future direction, up or down, that their premium rate is heading if there is no change in individual and class experience.